cog1to/libctwitch/README.md

 # Contents

 - `include/ctwitch.h` contains common methods.
 Currently there's only one `twitch_init()` method defined there.
-- `include/v5.h` is an umbrella header for V5 API data structs and methods.
 - `include/helix.h` is an umbrella header for Helix API data structs and methods.

-Currently just a handful of methods from API V5 and Helix are implemented.
+Currently just a handful of methods from Helix are implemented.

 # License